syncfusion-content/ej2-angular-docs/ej2-angular/grid/row/row-template.md

 ## Row template with formatting

-By default, Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid provides the [format](https://ej2.syncfusion.com/angular/documentation/api/grid/column#format) property to format the values displayed in each column.
+By default, Angular Data Grid provides the [format](https://ej2.syncfusion.com/angular/documentation/api/grid/column#format) property to format the values displayed in each column.
 When the [rowtemplate](https://ej2.syncfusion.com/angular/documentation/api/grid#rowtemplate) feature is used, customized formatting can be applied directly within the template.

 Implement custom formatting by defining component methods that handle formatting logic.
 These methods can be invoked directly within the template to format values according to specific requirements.